mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A sender and a receiver of a Commit MUST verify that the committed list of proposals is valid as specified in {{validating-proposals}}.
-A list is invalid if, for example, it includes a proposal with an invalid signature, a proposal sent within a different epoch. or an Add when the sender does not have the application-level permission to add new users.
+A list is invalid if, for example, it includes an Update and a Remove for the same member, or an Add when the sender does not have the application-level permission to add new users.

 The sender of a Commit SHOULD include all proposals that it has received during the current epoch, that are valid according to the rules for their